Terms and Conditions of Sale for each unit or the entire duplex

 Furnished 2 Bedroom/2 Bath Duplex Units

 The units can be sold two different ways:

 Conditions of sale based on current rental status:

 IF DUPLEX UNITS ARE SOLD SEPARATELY:

 The duplex, both of the apartments and lot, are owned by and being sold by, a single owner.
 The downstairs apartment was bought by the owner in 2006 and when the upstairs apartment became available in 2010, the upstairs apartment was bought then.
 This property was originally built as two separate units, sharing the same lot on Barra de Navidad’s entry canal.
 Since the duplex was built, the units have been documented as separate entities, with separate fideicomisos (bank trusts) and separate escrituras (deeds).
-The units have separate electrical panels*, telephone, satellite TV systems, hot water systems, propane gas systems, and as of May, 2015, now also have individual water systems into the apartments, each apartment with it's own tinaco (or water tank).
+The units have separate electrical panels*, telephone, satellite TV systems, hot water systems, propane gas systems, and water systems into the apartments, each apartment with it's own tinaco (or water holding tank).

 Occupancy is limited to four (4) full time residents per unit.
 This doesn't exclude visiting friends or family from staying with the residents of the unit.
 It is only meant to ensure that the natural maximum number of 4 residents per unit should not be exceeded on a full time basis.

 The property is considered as a single lot from a property tax and neighborhood services perspective.
 For this reason, there is a single tax payment (2017 cost of $2,100 pesos, approx. $140 USD) if paid in January when the fees are discounted).